Part I: The Joy of Medium Format Film

 I started shooting large format film, which is about as backward as it can be!
 I enjoy it, but large format requires big cameras, a big tripod, and isn't exactly an easy system to shoot in a busy environment.
 So although I loved shooting film, I didn't do it but every so often - for "special occasions."

-I really didn't know anything about medium format film until early 2015.
+I really didn't know much about medium format film (since I had been shooting large format) until early 2015.
 I often spend a few hours before bed surfing the internet and searching for the work of other photographers to help inspire me.
 One evening I discovered the work of Vivian Maier, a photographer whose work only became well known after her death.
 Her work intrigued me - there was a rawness and curiosity to her work that made me explore more.
-Upon researching her work, I found she shot with a Rolleiflex camera, something that was relatively unknown to me.
+Upon researching her work, I found she shot with a Rolleiflex camera, a brand that was relatively unknown to me.

 Off to Google I went.
 I quickly learned what a Rolleiflex camera is and about the type of film it shoots.
 The Rolleiflex (called a Rollei for short) is a twin lens camera that uses one lens for framing and focusing and the other to capture the image.
 Compared to the large format view camera, the Rollei is very compact and portable - perfect for travel.